Tennessee State Tigers and Lady Tigers

 The Tennessee State Tigers and Lady Tigers are the intercollegiate athletic teams of Tennessee State University (TSU), located in Nashville, Tennessee, United States.
 The Tigers athletic program is a member of the Ohio Valley Conference (OVC) and competes in the NCAA Division I, including the Football Championship Subdivision.
 The women's track team is also known as the Tigerbelles.
-As a member of the Ohio Valley Conference, Tennessee State is one of three HBCUs competing in Division I that is not a member of an athletic conference made up entirely of historically black institutions (MEAC and SWAC), the other two being Hampton University and North Carolina A&T State University of the Colonial Athletic Association.
+As a member of the Ohio Valley Conference, Tennessee State is one of three HBCUs competing in Division I that is not a member of an athletic conference made up entirely of historically black institutions (MEAC and SWAC), the other two being Hampton University and North Carolina A&T State University of the Coastal Athletic Association.
 The TSU mascot is Aristocat the Tiger, and the school colors are blue and white.
-TSU's main rival was historically Kentucky State University, an HBCU located in the capital of Tennessee's northern neighbor, but that rivalry has faded since KSU is now in NCAA Division II.
+TSU's main rival historically has been Kentucky State University, an HBCU located in the capital of Tennessee's northern neighbor.

 Sports sponsored

-A member of the Ohio Valley Conference, Tennessee State University sponsors teams in seven men's and eight women's NCAA sanctioned sports.
+A member of the Ohio Valley Conference, Tennessee State University sponsors teams in eight men's and eight women's NCAA sanctioned sports and have plans for bringing back baseball.

 The only TSU team that competes outside the OVC is the men's tennis team.
 After the 2021–22 season, the OVC merged its men's tennis league into that of the Horizon League.
-All OVC men's tennis members, including TSU, became Horizon associates in that sport.
+All OVC mean's tennis members, including TSU, became Horizon associates in that sport.